Gauthier-de-Lesquen/path-deep/README.md

 # PathDeep
 *A powerShell script that give you the deepest file path of your memory*

-## why bother using it?
+## but why bother using it?
-i don't know
+I don't know